-Industrial evaporation ponds are surely an inexpensive way to reduce industrial pollution and they have versatile use too.
-The ponds can be used in different kinds of industries like desalination plants, power plants, oil, gas, lithium industries, etc. However, these ponds require a massive amount of land sometimes covering a large area.
-The wastewater in the ponds is left to be evaporated naturally and after the process, the solid waste can be easily removed.
+Industrial evaporation ponds are an inexpensive way to reduce industrial pollution and have versatile use too.
+The ponds can be used in different kinds of industries like desalination plants, power plants, oil, gas, lithium industries, etc. However, these ponds require massive land, sometimes covering a large area.
+The wastewater in the ponds is left to evaporate naturally, and the solid waste can be easily removed after the process.

 But fortunately, scientists have found an efficient way to reduce the amount of land used for industrial evaporation ponds.
 Reportedly, scientists of Berkeley developed a solar umbrella to help out with the process.